danieltjw/aifutures/README.md

 The author's attempt at this is the Interesting World hypothesis.

 More work will have to be done to compile a set of scenarios to pose to the I-AGI.
+Less conventional thinkers will be needed as finding edge-cases will be the important.

+---

+### Can I-AGI be prevented?

+Societies may spend a lot of effort to try to slow the development of I-AGI at huge cost to ourselves and still due to human error and Murphy's law we may eventually get an I-AGI.
+I-AGI may arise in the wild without active human involvement or intent.

+Proactively searching for friendly I-AGI may be more efficient and may give us some degree of choice.

+(Or we can hope it doesn't affect us and leave it for the next generation to deal with.)

+---

+### Will the powerful support I-AGI?

+The gains in benefits (higher standards of living, healthcare, security) of partnering with I-AGI will be significantly higher than the lost of relative power.

+For example, future AI technologies may increase the risk of uncertainties such as targeted harassment, influencing and brainwashing.
+A friendly I-AGI will likely be the best protection.

+Proto-AGI technologies may increase levels of inequality and many powerful may want to avoid the social stigma of being seen as selfish and opt to live in I-AGI led societies.

 ---